benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ## Next Steps

-You've learned how to add Carts to your experience.
+You've learned how to add Fulfillment Offerings to your experience.
 Here are some next steps.

 [NDe Docs Home](/index.html)